gravitational/teleport/rfd/0149-headless-kube.md

 endpoint on the Auth server.
 It creates a `HeadlessAuthentication` resource on the backend.
 After that, the call is paused, and the user is provided with a link (or command line alternative) where they can approve the newly created headless authentication request using their local machine with a logged-in Teleport and an MFA device.
-Once the request is approved by the user, the authentication process is unpaused and the original call returns certificates created by the auth server.
+Once the request is approved by the user, the authentication process is unpaused and the original call returns regular user's Teleport login certificates created by the auth server.
 These certificates have a TTL of 1 minute.

 ## Headless Kubernetes proxy